microsoft/Win2D/CONTRIBUTING.md

 **/samples** - Example projects showing how to use Win2D

-**/tests** - Test projects that consume Win2D in a similar way to how an external customer would.
-Each one is a Windows Store app.
-These tests are run for manual verification.

 **/tools** - Standalone utilities, separate from Win2D product code
 - /codegen - Generates headers+IDL from XML resource files (you don't have to build this to build Win2D)
 - /copyright - Verifies the right copyright banner appears at the top of each source file